Transfer Evaluator Contact

-High school students who completed college course work should have an official transcript from the college that sponsored the course work delivered to the Office of Admissions in a sealed envelope from the college.
+High school students who completed college coursework should have an official transcript from the college that sponsored the coursework sent to the Office of Admissions in a sealed envelope from the college.

 Students from Specialty Schools or Institutes

-- Student sends transcript/ course grade sheet to ACE (www.acenet.edu) and requests an evaluation to be sent to BCC.
+Students must send official transcript/course grade sheet to the American Council on Education (ACE), www.acenet.edu, and request an evaluation report to be sent BCC.
 ACE does not provide grades.
 If needed at BCC, students would have to send grades in separately.

 Anthem Institute (formerly Chubb Institute)